Spring Boot and Azure App Service: configuration tips

 By default, Azure uses HTTP/1.1 for App Service.

-to use HTTP/2.0 you have to go into the 'Configuration' of your App Service and modify the HTTP Version
+To enable HTTP/2.0, navigate to the 'Configuration' section of your App Service and change the HTTP Version setting from 1.1 to 2.0.

 You can see the option in the following image: